X (film series): Pearl (2022)

-MaXXXine (TBA)
+MaXXXine (2024)

-In March 2022, West announced that he is currently working on the script for a third movie in the film series, which will be set chronologically after the events of X. The project will explore another sub-genre of horror and will continue the depiction of cinema's influence on society, exploring how the development of home video releases did so.
+In March 2022, West announced that he was working on the script for a third film in the X series, to be set chronologically after the events of X. The project would explore another sub-genre of horror and would continue the depiction of cinema's influence on society, exploring how the development of home video releases did so.
 West states, while a viewer can watch each movie independently without seeing the previous film, they are made to "complement each other".
-In describing his creative processes during the development of these films, West stated: "I'm trying to build a world out of all this, like people do these days."
-The filmmaker further expressed that: "You can't make a slasher movie without a bunch of sequels".

-In June 2022, executive producer Peter Phok confirmed that a third film is officially in development with West attached to the project.
+In June 2022, executive producer Peter Phok confirmed that a third film was officially in development with West attached to the project.
 In September 2022, at the first Midnight Madness showing of Pearl for the 2022 Toronto International Film Festival, a third film was officially announced with a short teaser played after the post-credits.
 The clip was later released online for those not present at the event.
-West once again serves as writer/director and one of the producers, while Mia Goth will reprise her role from the first movie.
+West once again would serve as writer/director and one of the producers, while Mia Goth would reprise her role from the first movie.
 Taking place in 1985 and titled MaXXXine, the plot was confirmed to center around Maxine, the only survivor of the "Massacre of X" as she continues to pursue her future in Hollywood.
-Though principal photography has not yet begun, the teaser trailer was shot with the film fast-tracked to being green-lit by A24, following the successes of the previous two installments.
-Jacob Jaffke, Kevin Turen, and Harrison Kreiss will be producers, while Goth will additionally serve as an executive producer.
+The teaser trailer was shot with the film fast-tracked to being green-lit by A24, following the successes of the previous two installments.
+Jacob Jaffke, Kevin Turen, and Harrison Kreiss were to be producers, while Goth would additionally serve as an executive producer.

-In January 2023, Goth stated that the script is complete and that the story is in her opinion the best of the series, so far.
-The actress stated that many of the previous production team are returning, with principal photography scheduled to commence later that year.
+In January 2023, Goth stated that the script was complete and that the story was, in her opinion, the best of the series so far.
+The actress stated that many of the previous production team were returning, with principal photography scheduled to commence later that year.
+In April 2023, it was announced that Elizabeth Debicki, Moses Sumney, Michelle Monaghan, Bobby Cannavale, Lily Collins, Halsey, Giancarlo Esposito, and Kevin Bacon had been added to the cast.
+Principal photography commenced later that month.
+The film was released on July 5, 2024.

+Future

+In March 2022, while describing his creative processes West stated: "I'm trying to build a world out of all this, like people do these days."
+He further expressed that: "You can't make a slasher movie without a bunch of sequels."

+In February 2024, the filmmaker stated that he has plans for a fourth installment.
+The project's realization will depend on the reception of MaXXXine.
+In May of the same year, West confirmed that he is working on a fourth film; stating that he may develop it as his next project.
+In July of the same year, West stated that after completing the trilogy, he plans to determine whether the fourth movie or another story will be his next project, after first taking a short break from filmmaking.
+In August 2024, during a Reddit AMA, he stated that he is "happy with where [he] left it" and that MaXXXine is likely the end of the series.